Interactive Occlusion Boundary Estimation through Exploitation of Synthetic Data: Methods

-\textbf{Overall Pipeline}\footnote{In~\reffig{fig.model_pipeline}, the FN-FP map and the previous output have been visually processed to provide a clearer illustration.} is illustrated in~\reffig{fig.model_pipeline}. \interactiveMethodName~comprises five main components: (i)~\textbf{\emph{Interaction Design}} compares the GT with the model's previous output to generate FN/FP scribbles.
-These scribbles are perturbed, selected, and encoded as disks to form the FN-FP map, which is then fed into \emph{Feature Encoding}.
-Further details on this process are provided below; (ii)~\textbf{\emph{Feature Encoding}} includes three encoding paths: \emph{Fusion path} (pretrained backbone) encodes the six-channel input (consisting of RGB image (3 channels), FN-FP map (2 channels), and previous output (1 channel)) into hierarchical backbone features; \emph{Interaction path} and \emph{Image path} separately process the interaction map and RGB image, generating interaction features and supplementary image information for use in \emph{Feature Enhancement} and \emph{Feature Decoding}; (iii)~\textbf{\emph{Feature Enhancement}}: Backbone features are individually passed through corresponding \emph{upsampling layers}, after which selected backbone features are element-wise summed with interaction features.
-The resulting features are further deeply merged and enhanced by the \emph{Feature Enhancement Module} (FEM), which primarily consists of multiple strip convolution layers~(details in SM); (iv)~\textbf{\emph{Feature Decoding}}: The deconvolutional layers decode the enhanced features to generate five OB probability maps, which are subsequently fused to yield the final probability map.
-Training loss is computed using both intermediate and final predictions against the GT; (v)~\textbf{\emph{Post-processing}}: A non-maximum suppression (NMS) process is applied to the edge probability map to obtain a thin edge map, commonly used in OB estimation~\cite{wang2016doc, qiu2020pixel, feng2021mt}.
-Finally, \emph{thresholding} is done on the thin edge map to produce the final OB prediction. \interactiveMethodName~is modular with respect to the definition of \emph{thresholding}, \emph{Interaction Design}, and the models of the involved individual deep-learning components.
+\textbf{{Overall Pipeline}} is illustrated in~\reffig{fig.model_pipeline}\footnote{In the paper, red \& blue colorizations are employed to provide a clear illustration of the FN \& FP maps.}: { \textbf{(i)}~Three separate paths are proposed for encoding features: \emph{Fusion Path} encodes the six-channel input (consisting of RGB image, FN-FP map, and previous output) into hierarchical backbone features; \emph{Interaction Path} (InP) and \emph{Image Path} (ImP) separately process the interaction map and the RGB image, generating hierarchical interaction features and supplementary image information for use in FEM and \emph{Feature Decoding}, respectively; \textbf{(ii)}~\emph{Fusion Path} backbone features are element-wise summed with interaction features.
+The resulting features are further deeply merged and enhanced by our designed FEM, which primarily consists of multi-scale strip convolution layers; \textbf{(iii)}~\emph{Feature Decoding} combines the enhanced features with the low-level \emph{Image Path} features to produce the edge probability map; \textbf{(iv)}~A non-maximum suppression (NMS) process is applied to the edge probability map to obtain a thin edge map, commonly used in OB estimation~\cite{wang2016doc, qiu2020pixel, feng2021mt}.} Then, \emph{thresholding} is done on the thin edge map to produce the OB prediction. \textbf{(v)} In the training process and IOBE performance evaluation, for machine-simulated interactions, \interactiveMethodName~compares the GT with the model's previous output to automatically generate FN and FP scribbles.
+These scribbles are then perturbed, selected, and encoded as disks to form the FN-FP map, which is subsequently fed into the deep network~\deepModelName.

-\textbf{Interaction Mechanism} For simplicity and efficiency, we mainly consider the case where one initial estimation result is provided to the user, and then all interaction scribbles are given for estimation in a single iteration.